satish1650/AgenticAI/README.md

 09 Aug Day - 27 n8n Fundamentals <br>
 10 Aug Day - 28 n8n Advanced <br>

-Virtual Environment in VS Code
+How to create virtual environment in "VS Code"
 ---
 1. Using Conda:-<br>
    1.1 How to create `"Virtual Environment"` by using conda: